David Scott AllenDessertProvencal RecipesTaste

 Blue Cheese Fig Tart Made Two Different Ways

-If you are a fan of figs, you know that their season is short, and when figs are ripe, they are not going to last long.
+If you are a fan of figs, you know that their season is short, and when figs are ripe, they will not last long.
 So, when the beautiful, sweet bounty presented itself, it was time to make Blue Cheese Fig Tart.

 Blue Cheese Fig Tart